Bounds the derivatives of an analytic function in terms of a bound on the function itself.

 What it says

 A function that doesn’t grow too fast can’t have wildly large derivatives.
-Larger (bigger circle where is bounded by ) means smaller bound on derivatives.
+Larger (bigger circle where is bounded by ) means a smaller bound on derivatives.
 Smaller means tighter neighborhood for the bound, but a larger numerical bound on each derivative.

 Consequences